chrisguest75/py-wordament-helper/README.md

 ```

 # Example
-./main.py is an example of how to use the interface.
+./examples/main.py is an example of how to use the interface.
-You can run ./main.py from the root.
+If in the pipenv environment you can run ./examples/main.py from inside the examples directory.

 # Setting up tests in VSCode
 Use shift+cmd+p to open the command palette.